 Warm up and stretching to ease stiffness in muscles and joints.
 Basic resistance exercises using dumb bells, body weight and balance exercises.
 Exercises may be done standing, seated or on the floor.
 Students needs and abilities are taken into account and all exercises can be modified to suit the individual.

-Physical activity and, in particular, weight bearing exercise and resistance training has been shown to improve bone strength and help in the prevention of osteoporosis.
+Physical activity, in particular weight bearing exercise and resistance training, has been shown to improve bone strength and help in the prevention of osteoporosis.
 In this beginner’s course with Liz Ede, enjoy learning how to use hand weights and build up a repertoire of safe and functional exercises.
 The emphasis is on correct technique and includes simple bodyweight and resistance band exercises.
-It’s suitable for beginners and those wishing to brush up on their techniques.

 Students will feel stronger and more confident in their body and have gained knowledge to help them exercise safely and effectively.
 Enhanced performance of everyday tasks and less risk of injury.